mlcuva/mlcuva.github.io_old/index.md

 ### Contacts

 Have any questions?
-Post them in the Slack Group or send an email to the addresses below:
+Post them in the Slack Group or send an email to an address below:

 Christopher Geier (cpg3rb@virginia.edu)

 Julien Dhouti (jd2wm@virginia.edu)

 ### UVa Legal Statement